Australia Square

-Australia Square Tower is an office and retail complex in the central business district of Sydney.
-Its main address is 264 George Street, and the Square is bounded on the northern side by Bond Street, eastern side by Pitt Street and southern side by Curtin Place.
+Australia Square Tower is an office and retail skyscraper in the Sydney central business district, Australia.
+Its main address is 264 George Street, and the square is bounded on the northern side by Bond Street, eastern side by Pitt Street and southern side by Curtin Place.

 Description and history

 The building was first conceived in 1961, and its final design by Harry Seidler & Associates was in 1964 after collaboration with structural engineer Pier Luigi Nervi.
 Today, it remains a landmark building in Sydney and is regarded as iconic to Australian architecture.
 It has even been described as the most beautiful building in Australia, though it is not without criticism.
-The outstanding feature of the Square is the Tower Building; from its completion in 1967 until 1976 was the tallest building in Sydney.
+The outstanding feature of the square is the Tower Building; from its completion in 1967 until 1976 it was the tallest building in Sydney.

-Australia Square is jointly owned by the GPT Group and Dexus.
+Originally owned by Lendlease, in 1981 it was sold to GPT.
+It is jointly owned by GPT and Dexus.
 During the mid-1990s the building was completely refurbished.
 Another $11 million refurbishment program, which included replacing all paving in public areas with Italian porphyry paving stone, new lighting and outdoor tables was conducted in 2003.

 The Tower

 Design

 Australia Square was constructed shortly after height restrictions were lifted in the city of Sydney and at a time when small sites, including blocks created by laneways, were being consolidated into larger blocks to accommodate high-rise office towers.

 It was the world's tallest lightweight concrete building at the time it was built.
 The Tower Building is approximately 170 m tall and occupies only one quarter of the block.
 The circular plan of the main tower allowed Seidler to minimise what he called "the dark canyon effect", an approach further helped by setting the tower back from the street.

 The original proposal included 58 floors; however, this was reduced to 50.
 On the 47th floor is a revolving restaurant called The Summit and the 48th floor houses an observation deck.
 The building contains one of Sydney's largest basement car parks with spaces for 400 vehicles.
-The major tenants of the Tower include Origin Energy, HWL Ebsworth and ninemsn.
+The major tenants of the Tower include Origin Energy and HWL Ebsworth.
+The major tenant was Lendlease until March 2004.

-With a height of 170 m, Australia Square also holds the distinction of being Australia's first modern "skyscraper" (a building which exceeds the height of 150 m) as designated by the Council on Tall Buildings and Urban Habitat.
+With a height of 170 m, Australia Square also holds the distinction of being Australia's first modern skyscraper (a building which exceeds the height of 150 m) as designated by the Council on Tall Buildings and Urban Habitat.